Liberty Steel parent remains pressured

 Recycling Today archives

-Media outlets in two different parts of the world are publishing reports indicating United Kingdom-based Liberty Steel and its parent company the GFG Alliance continue to face financial pressures more than three years after it was a party to the bankruptcy of the former Greensill Capital.
+Reports out of two different parts of the world indicate United Kingdom-based Liberty Steel and its parent company, the GFG Alliance, continue to face financial pressures more than three years after it was a party to the bankruptcy of the former Greensill Capital.

 The 2021 collapse of the bank and financing firm Greensill and GFG’s role in or response to it eventually led to the U.K.’s Serious Fraud Office opening an investigation into GFG that remains ongoing.

-The Guardian, based in the U.K., is among the news organizations now reporting that several GFG Alliance companies have not filed audited mandatory government statements in that nation.
+The Guardian is among the outlets reporting that several GFG Alliance companies have not filed audited mandatory government statements in that nation.

 An Oct.
-15 AFR article titled “Gupta’s steel empire restructures global boards as troubles mount” portrays the mounting woes of Liberty Steel, the GFG Alliance and its founder Sanjeev Gupta.
+15 AFR report titled “Gupta’s steel empire restructures global boards as troubles mount” portrays the mounting woes of Liberty Steel, the GFG Alliance and its founder, Sanjeev Gupta.

-“The international boards at the center of Sanjeev Gupta’s industrial empire are losing high-profile directors and his global advisory panel is entirely defunct, isolating the British steel magnate as his financial troubles mount,” begins that mid-October report.
+“The international boards at the center of Sanjeev Gupta’s industrial empire are losing high-profile directors and his global advisory panel is entirely defunct, isolating the British steel magnate as his financial troubles mount,” the mid-October report says.

-That same article traces Gupta and GFG’s woes back to the 2021 Greensill collapse and refers to legal documents filed in the U.K. claiming GFG Alliance still owes $870 million to Greensill creditors.
+That same report traces Gupta and GFG’s woes back to the 2021 Greensill collapse and refers to legal documents filed in the U.K. claiming GFG Alliance still owes $870 million to Greensill creditors.

-AFR cites global accounting firm Grant Thornton, an administrator of the failed Greensill, as indicating it “had made no progress in recovering any of the money that was owed despite having signed four agreements in two years.”
+AFR cites global accounting firm Grant Thornton, an administrator of the failed Greensill, indicating it had made no progress in recovering any of the money that was owed despite having signed four agreements in two years.

 Late last year, legal filings pointed to more money being owed by GFG Alliance and Liberty Steel, in this case to Luxembourg-based steel producer ArcelorMittal.